Popatopolis, The Jim Wynorski Story Is Terrific!

 And that brings up another great strength of this picture.
 This is no puff piece.
 I mean, sure the cast and crew complain about the hardships and stress they're under making a film in three days.
 In a scene where several of the actresses are reading over the script, Monique Parent comments that the man who wrote this clearly hates women.
 And Julie K. Smith replies, yeah, when they start drinking "the anger comes out," later pointing out where the stage directions refer to her as "the cow."
 But beyond just those candid little moments, people like Smith and Corman really open up about their long histories working with Wynorski, and the disappointments he's had in his career.
 Corman talks about the popular "I'm sick of all these Jim Wynorski movies" reaction his films were getting in the 90s.
 It's certainly an affectionate look, and you'll probably come out of this liking Wynorski more than you did going in, but it's far more honest than your usual DVD documentary where everyone answers softball questions and calls each other brilliant.
 In Popatopolis, Jim calls everybody stupid.

-And that's especially evident in the special features.
-You're really going to want to pick up the DVD as opposed to just catching this on some streaming site.
-First of all, there are two audio commentaries.
-One in by the filmmaking team, and it's pretty solid; they're certainly in good spirits.
+The care given to these releases is especially evident in the special features.
+You're really going to want to pick up the disc as opposed to just catching this on some streaming site.
+First of all, starting with the DVD, there are two audio commentaries.
+One is by the filmmaking team, and it's pretty solid; they're certainly in good spirits.
 Also in good spirits are actresses Monique Parent and Antonia Dorian, but their commentary is very skippable.
 They have little to say, leaving long stretches of silence or simply laughing at the film, and it also doesn't help that their commentary is mixed so low that it's often very hard to hear them over the sound of the film "in the background."

 4 comments: